 They continued to live at 23 Marlborough in 1874, but had moved to the Hotel Vendôme by 1875.

-By 1875, 23 Marlborough was the home of Rev. John Charles Phillips and his wife, Harriet (Welch) Phillips.
-They had lived at 74 Marlborough in 1874.
+On October 15, 1874, the Boston Traveller reported that 23 Marlborough had been leased for five years to Rev. John Charles Phillips.
+He and his wife, Harriet (Welch) Phillips, made it their home.
+They previously had lived at 74 Marlborough in 1874.

 By the 1891-1892 winter season, 23 Marlborough was the home of John and Harriet Phillips’s son-in-law and daughter, Dr. Francis Henry Williams and Anna Dunn (Phillips) Williams.
 They had married in September of 1891 and 23 Marlborough probably was their first home together.